-To inspire our summer reading, we visit these British book settings that inspired iconic summer scenes in the works of some of our favourite authors
+We visit British book settings that inspired iconic scenes in the works of some of our favourite authors

-With sun and warmth (hopefully) filling our days, now is the ideal time to visit these British book settings that have inspired iconic summer scenes in the works of some of our most popular authors: from picnics on the Cornish coast with poet John Betjeman (“Sand in the sandwiches, wasps in the tea” – ‘Trebetherick’) to walking amid woods with Wordsworth.
+Come with us as we visit some famous British book settings that have inspired iconic scenes in the works of some of our most popular authors: from picnics on the Cornish coast with poet John Betjeman (“Sand in the sandwiches, wasps in the tea” – ‘Trebetherick’) to walking amid woods with Wordsworth.

 British book settings: Broadstairs